 By: Keith Dameron, Historian, Colorado Law Enforcement Memorial

-The person that stabbed the Marshal was described as about 23-25 years old, 5’6”-5’8” tall with a short mustache.
-He fled from town.
-The search began almost immediately but it was later in the morning when a reported sighting led Deputy Kelly and Mr. Henderson up Rock Canon along the Santa Fe coal branch.
-They tracked finally spotted the suspect and ‘seized and impressed’ the locomotive of the gravel train and pursued him.
-When they had almost caught up the jumped into the Arkansas River with Kelly and Henderson jumping in after him.
-The chase continued to the south side of the river along the D&RG tracks before the suspect again took to the water with his two pursuers in following back to the north side of the river.
-The suspect then entered the river for a 3rd time crossing back to the south side.
-Kelly and Henderson followed but Henderson struck something in the water and was injured requiring Kelly to have to rescue him.
-By the time the men got across the river the suspect had escaped.
-Deputy Kelly and Mr. Henderson then returned to Pueblo to rest and get new clothing and money.
-Other suspects were picked up then released when it was determined they were not the one being looked for.
-Another suspect was picked up near Ojo at La Veta, but he got away by exiting the train at the steelworks and walked through town.
-No one was ever caught for the murder of Marshal Zweifel.
+The person who stabbed Zewifel was described as about 23-25 years old, standing 5’6”-5’8”, with a short mustache.
+The search began almost immediately.
+Later that morning a reported sighting led Deputy Dan Kelly and W. S. Henderson up Rock Canyon, along the Santa Fe coal branch.
+After tracking him, they saw the suspect jump aboard a locomotive of a gravel train and continued after him.
+When they had almost caught up to him, the suspect jumped into the Arkansas River with Kelly and Henderson jumping in after him.
+The chase continued on the south side of the river along the D&RG tracks before the suspect again took to the water with his two pursuers following back to the north side.
+The suspect then entered the river a third time, crossing back to the south side.
+Kelly and Henderson again followed him, but Henderson struck something in the water and became injured, requiring Kelly to rescue him.

-“Attention, Policeman.
+The funeral was held on Sunday, July 27, at the Zweifel home, at the corner of Court and Second Streets.
+The Daily Chieftain had the following announcement, “Attention, Policeman.
 All policemen of Pueblo and South Pueblo and hereby notified to attend the funeral services of the late Casper Zweifel, Sunday afternoon at 2 o’clock.
 (Signed) JOHN GILLEN, Marshal of Pueblo.
-CHRIS HAHN, Marshal of South Pueblo.
+CHRIS HAHN, Marshal of South Pueblo.”

-Several public notices and preparations were published in the paper.
-This included the order of the funeral procession which read as follows: “Marshals; Police; Band; Militia; Firemen; Concordia Maennerchor; Knights of Honor; hearse; family and relatives; city officers; friends.”
-Marshal Zweifel was laid to rest in Pueblo.EOW: 25 Jul 1884
+Several other public notices were published in the paper.
+One was the order of the funeral procession, which read, “Marshals; Police; Band; Militia; Firemen; Concordia Maennerchor; Knights of Honor; hearse; family and relatives; city officers; friends.”
+Burial followed at the Pioneer cemetery in Pueblo.

 Cause of Death: Stabbed